Washington Tree Laws (2026): Property Lines, Neighbor Disputes & Liability

 Sensitive Slopes and Landslide Areas: Trees on steep or unstable slopes are crucial for soil stability.
 Removal of trees in these areas can increase the risk of landslides, so local regulations often require a geotechnical assessment before any tree work is approved.

-Key Takeaway: Understanding the specific ECA regulations in your area is essential before undertaking any tree pruning or removal.
+Key Takeaway: Certified Arborist assistance and understanding the specific ECA regulations in your area is essential before undertaking any tree pruning or removal.
 Compliance with these rules not only protects the environment but also ensures the safety and stability of the land.

 The Importance of Surveys in Tree Law Cases